nerdyscout/ProMicro/README.md

 # ProMicro_GPS
 This module can be mounted to an [Arduino Pro Mini](https://www.sparkfun.com/products/11113), [Arduino Nano](https://store.arduino.cc/arduino-nano), [Sparkfun Pro Micro](https://www.sparkfun.com/products/12587), or any other pincompatible MCU running with 3.3V.
 Depending on assembly it provides GPS and/or GYRO data.
+Manufacturing this PCB with 0.8mm thickness allows to mount a LORA module onto its back.

 ## Documentation